e-conomic/client-side-application-course/README.md

 ## Lectures' outline

-Please note, this outline is an approximation for the course schedule.
-At e-conomic we take a lean approach to software development, and we will take the same approach with the course; we can make adjusments to the lectures as the course progresses.
+Please note, this outline is an approximation for the course schedule and subject to adjusments.

  * Week 1: Hello + Practicalities.
    * why this course?